 To be honest, I wasn’t expecting much from a gustatory point of view.
 And even though this isn’t exactly fine cuisine, it is the perfect refreshing summer meal.
 A small shaded area far from the summer heat complete with the soothing sound of water flowing in the pipe, what more could you need?

 Before leaving the place, I decided to take a look at the back of the restaurant.
 As it is an open-air restaurant in the middle of nature, it is easy going around it and taking a look at the staff working.
 Water is flowing in abundance everywhere, from the kitchen space to the dishwashing area.
 A rather chaotic but charming organisation that only Japanese people can truly master, especially in the countryside.

-If like me you are looking for a bit more peace (yes, Kaza Ana can be crowded with visitors), the Shinrin park offers a lovely stroll at the foot of Saragamine mountain.
+If like me you are looking for a bit more peace (yes, Kaza Ana can be crowded with visitors), Shinrin Park offers a lovely stroll at the foot of Saragamine Mountain.
 You will find there lots of greenery, as well as many colors too, with an entrance full of beautiful blue flowers.

 The park is not that large and you can have a look around pretty quickly.
 That being said, it is as easy as it is pleasant to just lose yourself amongst the trees, through which the sunlight tries to make its way.
 Many wooden benches can be found in the vegetation.
 They are ideal to sit down and take a moment to listen to the multitude of birds and insects singing in harmony.

-Only a mere 30 minute ride from Toon town, Saragamine is the perfect place for an outdoor getaway, sheltered from the beating sun.
-If you ever decide to visit Ehime prefecture, I highly recommend a stop there.
+Only a mere 30-minute ride from Toon, Saragamine is the perfect place for an outdoor getaway, sheltered from the beating sun.
+If you ever decide to visit Ehime Prefecture, I highly recommend a stop there.
 And if your stomach starts grumbling, remember there is a bowl of nagashi somen waiting for you nearby! 😉

 Original text: Pierre Babin